 Technical Assistance Grants

 Technical Assistance grants may be used to offset the cost of a consultant, tool or skill that a nonprofit wants to strengthen or add, allowing it to operate more effectively.
-These grants strengthen organizations serving Fauquier, Rappahannock, and northern Culpeper Counties.
+These grants strengthen organizations serving Fauquier, Rappahannock, and Culpeper Counties.

 Grant recipients must be a recognized 501(c)(3) nonprofit, a religious institution for non-religious purposes, or local government entity.
-Proposals must benefit organizations within the PATH Foundation’s service area of Fauquier County, Rappahannock County and northern Culpeper County.
+Proposals must benefit organizations within the PATH Foundation’s service area of Fauquier County, Rappahannock County and Culpeper County.
 Grants will be awarded up to $25,000.
 Applicants are required to match 20 percent of the amount of funding requested.

 Areas of Focus